hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 We can start with a join-free document model, but the data has a tendency of becoming mode interconnected as features are added to applications.

+Imagine we are adding a recommendation feature to the resume page.
+We want to show other user who approved the user skills.
+We need to create a one-to-many relationship.

+### Are Document Databases Repeating History?

+We use many-to-many relationships and joins for relational databases.
+But document databases and NoSQL reopened the debate on how best to represent such relationships in a database.

+This debate is much older than NoSQL.

+IMS was the first hierarchical database management system.
+It was developed in the late 1960s by IBM.

+Like document databases, IMS worked well for one-to-many relationships, but it made many-to-many relationships difficult, and it didn't support joins.

+The two most prominent solutions were relational model and network model.

+- The Network Model: CODASYL (Conference on Data Systems Languages) was a consortium that defined the network model in the late 1960s.
+In the tree structure of the hierarchical model, a record could have exactly one parent.
+In the network model a record could have multiple parents.

+Access Path: A path from one record to another, following the pointers.
+The network model allowed records to be linked in a graph, and it supported many-to-many relationships.

+Access Path concept made queries more complex than in the hierarchical model.
+It was difficult to optimize queries.

+- The Relational Model: